re-fort/vue-webpack-boilerplate/README.md

 vue-webpack-boilerplate
 ======================

-A Webpack boilerplate with vue-loader,axios and vue-router
+A Webpack boilerplate with vue-loader,axios, vue-router and vuex

 ## What's included
 - Vue(2.x.x)